5 Ways To Maintain Your Mobility Scooter Throughout Winter

 06 Jan 2020

-Owning a mobility scooter is a great way to get around.
-They are extremely useful, however, just like a car, a mobility scooter needs a little more upkeep and vigilance when the weather gets colder to ensure it keeps running smoothly.
-Winter is officially here and as January begins the coldest time of the year sets in.
+Owning a Mobility Scooter is a great way to get around.
+They are extremely useful, however, just like a car, a mobility scooter needs a little more upkeep and vigilance when the weather gets colder to ensure it keeps running smoothly and efficiently.
+Winter is officially here and as January begins, the coldest time of the year sets in.
 If you own a mobility scooter, it’s important to care for it as it reacts to the cold.
-We’ve created a guide with 5 tips to maintain your mobility scooter throughout winter.
+We’ve created a guide with 5 tips on how to maintain your mobility scooter during Winter.

 You should regularly check your scooter tyres for general wear and tear and this practice is even more vital in winter as ice and cold can potentially damage them.
 Journeys during winter can be more hazardous due to the snow, ice and extra moisture on the ground.
 This means regular checks are crucial to ensure for safe usage of your mobility scooter.

 You should always keep your mobility scooter battery fully charged in between uses.
 This is especially important during winter months as the cold weather can damage the battery and reduce its lifespan.
 If you are able to take your mobility scooter out every day, even if just for a short journey, then do so as this can regulate the power supply.
 Our experts answer the 8 commonly asked questions about Mobility Scooters.

 Always store your mobility scooter undercover when not in use.
 If you are able to leave it in a heated area such as your home or a garage, this is the most ideal solution.
 If this isn’t possible, invest in a waterproof mobility scooter cover and keep it as sheltered as you can.
 Your control panel contains electrical components so keeping this safe from the winter extremities is vital.
 You can purchase a control panel cover to ensure it is protected from the rain when you are travelling.
 Find extra tips on how to store and care for your Mobility Scooter.